jrs0/hbr_uhbw/preexisting_solutions.md

 5. Assuming both `IncB` and `RedI` are positive (i.e. the bleeding risk does actually go up with treatment, and the ischaemia risk does actually go down), the paper defines `benefit_risk_difference = RedI - IncB`.
 Even though they refer to the "absolute" risk difference, I don't think an absolute value is taken, because they refer to negative values.
 They might mean absolute in the sense of "not relative" (i.e. not a proportion).
 They interpret high `benefit_risk_difference` as meaning greater benefit of continued therapy, which is consistent with the direction of subtraction above (i.e. `RedI - IncB`, rather than `IncB - RedI`).
 In this case, a high value comes from "a large reduction in ischaemia risk" and/or a "small increase in bleeding risk".
 On the other hand, low (or negative) `benefit_risk_difference` comes from a small `RedI` (less reduction in ischaemia risk) and/or a large `IncB` (large increase in bleeding risk), and is therefore interpreted as reduced benefit of continued therapy.

 To develop the simple model in the web calculator, the `benefit_risk_difference` was modelled using a linear model, using all the variables used for both models `A` and `B`.
 As stated in the supplementary material, the coefficients of this model represent the increase in `benefit_risk_difference` (of continuing therapy) for a unit change in the variable.
 The output of the model is therefore showing risk trade-offs associated with _continuing therapy_ after 12 months, vs. the default case where therapy is stopped (which implicitly corresponds to a `benefit_risk_difference` of zero).

+#### Outcomes Modelled

+The outcomes used to develop the models `A` and `B` were:
+* ischaemia: MI and ARC ST in months 12-30 after ACS (defined in detail in supplementary information)
+* bleeding: GUSTO moderate or severe bleeding in months 12-30

+Detailed information about how each endpoint was defined is contained in the supplementary information.

+#### Validation Used

+The methodology to validate the score in the PROTECT trial is described in the supplementary material.
+In order to assess the score, patients were divided in "high" (score >= 2) and "low" (score < 2) groups.
+Survival analysis was used to find the hazard ratio for ischaemia between the high and low groups (HR 2.01, meaning a higher score tends to be associated with more ischaemia events), and again for bleeding (HR 0.69, meaning a high score tends to be associated with less major bleeding).

+The validation of the two models `A` and `B` used to develop the linear model was not used directly to validate the overall score, because those focus on only one outcome at a time.